whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 If you're wondering whether your rabbit can also eat the **strawberry tops** or even the **strawberry leaves** then the answer is yes. **They can actually eat any part of the plant**, just make sure to clean with streaming water before feeding.

-As with all fruit, portion control is key in other to ensure a healthy diet.
+As with all fruit, portion control is key in order to ensure a healthy diet.
 As a general rule of thumb, don't offer more than **a strawberry per day per rabbit** and alternate with other fruits.
 If it's the first time offering the treat to your bunny, then introduce slowly.

 _Bottom line, strawberries are a great occasional treat for your rabbit._